Treating Spinal Injuries

 Prognosis After Spinal Cord Injury

 After the first few days, it is essential that the person who has been injured gets good supportive care.
 This will involve being in hospital for several weeks, and then will focus on emotional as well as medical support.
-When it is possible, doctors will try to move a badly injured patient to a special spinal injuries unit, where the best possible care can be given, and where the fullest rehabilitation can take place over several months.Business energy with a difference
+When it is possible, doctors will try to move a badly injured patient to a special spinal injuries unit, where the best possible care can be given, and where the fullest rehabilitation can take place over several months.Business Energy With a Difference from Purely Energy

 - Hot and Cold Therapy in Back Pain